atenghamn/memory-card-game/README.md

 ---
 # Memory Card Game
-A school project from a javascript course.
+A school project for a javascript course at EC Utbildning, Javautveckla 21 in Malmö Sweden

 ### API
 [Deck of Cards](https://deckofcardsapi.com/)